Chat with us, powered by LiveChat

 Is it better to do plate curls standing or sitting?

-It is better to do seated plate curls because it puts less strain on your lower back and they are also effective at targeting and isolating your bicep muscles.
+It is better to do seated plate curls because it puts less strain on your lower back.
+They are also effective at targeting and isolating your bicep muscles.
+The seated position gives you more stability, helping you focus on your muscle engagement and contraction more than trying to maintain a good form.

 Continue Reading